|Season (3 July 2021 - 8 Aug 2021)|

 The tour continues and heads towards Bergen.
 Sit back in the comfortable seats, enjoy the beautiful landscape and houses along the route, and get ready for the final part of the tour.

-Gin tasting with Bareksten – world-renown gin from Bergen
+Gin tasting with Bareksten – world-renowned gin from Bergen

 Did you know that the world’s best gin is Norwegian, not to mention that it’s from Bergen?
 We’ll make our last stop at the docks by OSS CRAFT Distillery, where distiller Stig Bareksten trawls Norwegian ditches for plants to use in his gin.